golanlevin/p5.plotSvg/TEMP_DEBUG_SUMMARY.md

    Result: in v2, old sketches can produce an SVG that looks like the old v1 intent while the canvas does not.
 That is a screen/export mismatch.

-5. **Instance mode works, but pollutes globals.**
+5. **Completed: instance mode no longer pollutes globals.**

-   A browser probe with `new p5(sketch)` for v1 and v2 confirmed export works, but after `endRecordSvg()`, globals such as `window.line` and `window.rect` existed even though they did not exist before.
+   A browser probe with `new p5(sketch)` for v1 and v2 confirms export works and `window.line` / `window.rect` return to their pre-recording own-property state after `endRecordSvg()`.

-   The cause is that override/restore currently touches both the instance and global target.
-Fix by only overriding globals when actually in global mode, or by tracking original property descriptors per target.
+   The fix tracks original property descriptors per overridden target/name pair and restores those descriptors exactly.
+In instance mode, p5.plotSvg now skips unnecessary global overrides; in global mode, it still overrides globals as expected.

 6. **Intentionally unsupported: `clip()`, `beginClip()`, and `endClip()`.**